-I’m like, “I can handle this.
+I was like, “I can handle this.
 I’m a trooper.”
-Looking back, I don’t know how I put up with all the pain that I lived with and disruption to daily life.
-Not being able to use my right hand for 2 days or my left hand or dress myself a couple of times.
-I don’t know how I lived with it so long, but I just thought, “I’ll just put up with it because I don’t want to run out my options.”
+Looking back, I don’t know how I put up with all the pain that I lived with and disruption to daily life — not being able to use my right hand for 2 days or my left hand or dress myself a couple of times.
+I don’t know how I lived with it so long, but I just thought, “I’ll just put up with it because I don’t want to run out of options.”

-My oncologist suggested changing to zanubrutinib, Brukinsa.
-I think they were trying to transfer most of their CLL patients who were on that to the new drug, because it had less side effects with afib and heart issues that are much higher with the first line of treatment, ibrutinib.
+My oncologist suggested changing to zanubrutinib (Brukinsa).
+I think they were trying to transfer most of their CLL patients who were on that to the new drug.
+It had fewer side effects with afib and heart issues that are much higher with the first line of treatment, ibrutinib.

-Again, I’m hesitant to change, even though I had so much pain.
+Again, I was hesitant to change, even though I had so much pain.
 He said, “You don’t have to if you don’t want to, but I think you should try it.”
-So I did, and 2 days after starting, my joint pain went away, and I’ve never had joint pain again.
+So I did, and 2 days after starting, my joint pain went away.
+I’ve never had joint pain again.

 Did Kaiser take care of the insurance and financial side of things?

 Note: zanubrutinib was not FDA-approved for CLL treatment when Leesa started it.

 It was their idea, and I believe that it is a less expensive medication.
 Cost-wise for them, I think that was one of the main reasons.
 The 2 reasons: it’s more cost effective for them, and there are fewer issues with the heart.

 I thought that zanubrutinib was my miracle drug, and it was great.
 I really could forget that I had CLL most of the time, so it was great.
 Then in March, I started developing GI issues, which is another side effect of this drug.
 It isn’t really common to develop them months after starting, but that’s when it happened for me.